rykimmy/greenbox-storage-widgets/README.md

 ### Extra Comments

-This is one of three projects that I used to learn React.
+I came into this project with no background experience and used Youtube tutorials to learn as I coded.

 ## Available Scripts